gnoppix/wiki-pages/src/content/docs/features/time.md

 Protect your location and device information from unauthorized access Get Started with Gnoppix Time Sync Today!

-To experience the benefits of our new time sync servers, simply add time.gnoppix.org or gnoppix.pool.ntp.org.
+To experience the benefits of our new time sync servers, simply add **time.gnoppix.org** or **gnoppix.pool.ntp.org**.
 Our services are free and open to anyone who needs a reliable and secure way to synchronize their clocks.

+#### Gnoppix Time Server

+- time.gnoppix.org
+- gnoppix.pool.ntp.org

 By choosing our Gnoppix Time Sync servers, you can enjoy precise timekeeping while maintaining the security of your device’s location information.